 Barcelona cruise terminal

-Barcelona cruise port has a total of 8 cruise ship terminals, 4 ferry terminals and 2 large yacht marinas.
+Barcelona cruise port has a total of 8 cruise ship terminals, 4 ferry terminals, and 2 large yacht marinas.
 The Port is divided into locations and has 8 terminals.
 There are restaurants and cafes at most of the terminals.

 Port Vell (Maremagnum) cruise terminal "M" (the Old Port)

 - The Port Vell port complex includes fishing port, 2 yacht marinas, 1 cruise ship terminal, ferry terminal.
 Terminal M ("Maremagnum", near the World Trade Center) is for both ferry and cruise vessels.
 It has 3 small piers - named "South Pier" (S), "North Pier" (N) and "East Pier" (E).
 All terminals are designed to serve smaller ships.
-Their location is near the World Trade Center (which has dedicated cruise parking area) and the Eurostars Grand Marina Hotel.
+Their location is near the World Trade Center (which has a dedicated cruise parking area) and the Eurostars Grand Marina Hotel.

 - The Maremagnum terminal (aka "Port Vell terminal") is the port's smallest and the most central as location.
-The terminal is at short walking distance from the old city.
-The walking distance from here to the La Ramblas street is some 10 min.
+The terminal is a short walking distance from the old city.
+The walking distance from here to La Ramblas street is some 10 min.
 There is a tour bus stopping at Portal de la Pau (at the harbor's end of Las Ramblas).

-- The Port Vell area has the Maremagnum (shopping mall, nightlife complex), the IMAX Port Vell (cinema complex) and the famous Aquarium Barcelona (with over 8000 fishes and 11 sharks kept in 22 sea water basins).
+- The Port Vell area has the Maremagnum (shopping mall, nightlife complex), the IMAX Port Vell (cinema complex) and the famous Aquarium Barcelona (with over 8000 fishes and 11 sharks kept in 22 seawater basins).